Pigman Neil is down-to-earth and unpretentious.

 He can be a little too down-to-earth for wife Susan, who still makes him remove shoes (and often mucky overalls) on entry to her pride and joy, Ambridge View.

-He made a good job of building the house, even though he had to take a loan from then boss Tom Archer.
+He made a good job of building the house, even though he had to take a loan from his boss Tom Archer.

 Principled and somewhat stubborn, it took him a long time to accept Ed Grundy as daughter Emma's partner.
 No such problem with son Christopher's wife Alice, although he's not always comfortable as an in-law of the wealthy Aldridges.

 Neil and Susan's marriage is a solid one but in the 1990s, while Susan was in prison, Neil found himself the target of Mo Travis' affections.

 Without a bit of decency and trust... life is pretty bleakNeil Carter

 - Likes - Bell ringing (he's the tower captain), cricket

 - Highs - Being elected parish council chairman

 - Lows - The imprisonment of wife Susan in 1993 for harbouring her brother Clive Horrobin

 Neil seems to have many laudable qualities which make him a decent person to know.
 He’s dependable and good-natured.